StephenIles/Milestone-Project-3-PokeCardTracker/README.md

 ### Code

 ### Content

 - All content was written by the developer.

 ### Media

--   All Images were created by the developer using [Dream Studio](https://beta.dreamstudio.ai/generate)
+- All images where pulled throught the Pokemon

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.

 ## Problems and Soultions